Maath-Lima/Maath-Lima/README.md

 ### Matheus' Journey!

-I'm a junior software developer living in Recife, Brazil, more focused on backend development with the stacks listed in the toolbox bellow.
+I'm a software developer living in Recife, Brazil, more focused on backend development with the stacks listed in the toolbox bellow.

-Away from coding, in my spare time i'm trying to be a reasonable guitar and keyboard player🎸🎹
+Away from coding, in my spare time i'm trying to be a reasonable keyboard player🎸🎹

 ---